 By the time you reach Giverny, you will have insights into what made Claude Monet the unique man and great artist that he became, which contributes substantially to your enjoyment in seeing his gardens and home.
-Our private Giverny tours are truly unique, and memorably enjoyable, but they require only half a day to perform.
+Our private Giverny tour is truly unique, and memorably enjoyable, but they require only half a day to perform http://rabbidov.com/mapca1.

-There are numerous attractive options for a leisurely lunch in the vicinity, some in the outdoors when the weather is fair, or inside in superb country inns for those days when it is not.
+There are numerous attractive options for a leisurely lunch in the vicinity, some in the outdoors when the weather is fair, or inside in superb country inns for those days when it is not link.